flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 The DeepThought HPC will set some additional environment variables to manipulate some of the  Operating system functions.
 These directories are set at job creation time and then are removed when a job completes, crashes or otherwise exists.

-This means that if you leave anything in /tmp it will be *removed when your job finishes*.
+This means that if you leave anything in $TMP or $SHM directories it will be *removed when your job finishes*.

 To make that abundantly clear.
 If the Job creates `/local/jobs/$SLURM_USER/$SLURM_JOB_ID/` it will also **delete that entire directory when the job completes**.
 Ensure that your last step in any job creation is to _move any data you want to keep to /scratch or /home_.
 |Variable Name                |   Description                                 | Value |